Iddjy/Predaitor/README.md

 ## Other changes

 I added the fact that Pokemon cries play upon fainting too, just because I felt like it and it has no bearing on how battles go.
+Plus it makes things more symetric.

 I also changed the trainer data format to allow them to be more easily editable.
 The new format is:
 * pokemon species, pokemon level, move 1, move 2, move 3, move 4 (repeated 6 times)